Šargan Eight: Origin

 Construction began during World War I and the plan was to connect Serbia with Austro-Hungary, which occupied both Serbia and Bosnia and Herzegovina at the time. Šargan was located 9 km away from the pre-war border.
 The Austrians hastily piled the materials needed for the construction and enlisted numerous Russian and Italian prisoners of war in order to speed up the construction as they were in the hurry.
 Plans were drafted in 1916 and the original, Austrian route differed from the later finished one.
 They were planning to connect the final station on the Bosnian side, Donje Vardište, to Užice, final station on the Serbian side, which was reached by the railway in 1912.
 The originally projected route went through the upstream depression, gorges and defiles, or roughly where today the Užice-Višegrad road goes today.
 It was to swirl along the Kamešina river almost to the top of Šargan.

 Digging was extremely hard.
 Despite so many water sources, the slopes of the Šargan were barren and infested with snakes.
 The local population called the mountain rocks kremenjak (flint) as it sparks when hit by the pickaxe.
 Originally, works started along the river, and was several meters above the present route, as evident by the remaining bridge across the Beli Rzav at Kotroman.
 The original, higher bridge, was built by the Austrians and demolished when the railway was finished after the war and the lower bridge was built, leaving the concrete foundation of its right section.
-The lower bridge was demolished by the occupational German forces during their withdrawal in the late 1944.
+The lower bridge was demolished by the occupying German forces during their withdrawal in the late 1944.

 From the station in Mokra Gora, the Austrians conducted the railway across the village cemetery in Markovo Polje.
 Despite begging from the local population to leave the cemetery alone, Austrian engineers and technicians were marking the route by digging wooden sticks next to the graves and tombstones.
 They were followed by the workers who were then digging the remains out of the graves.
 The cemetery was split in two, and remains so to this day, though the tracks were never operational.

 From the cemetery, tracks continue to lead along the valley of the Kamešina river and then disappear.
 Next to this ending are walls, which were used to dam the river.
 Tracks resurface later, continuing up the Šargan, reaching the Budim hill.
 In 1916, after an explosion during the digging of the "Budim" tunnel, the ceiling collapsed killing the entire shift of workers.
 Between 150 and 200 Italian and Russian prisoners were killed.
 After this, the Austrians quit further works on the construction of the railway.
 They placed a small memorial to mark the disaster.
 Today, the locality is on the route and is called Deveti Kilometar ("ninth kilometer"), because 9 km of tracks were built before the disaster.